 - Property hunter: Home Select

-- Area: 20th arrondissement, Menilmontant neighbourhood
+- Area: 20th arrondissement, Ménilmontant neighbourhood

-- Property type: 2-bedroom apartment, 45 sqm
+- Property type: two-room flat, 45 sqm

 - Initial budget: 400,000 euros